-We’ve been working with Creative Connections, Blackburn’s Local Cultural Education Partnership and their members Youth Action, Blackburn with Darwen Borough Council & sector support organisation, Curious Minds.
+We’ve been working with The Creative Connection, Blackburn’s Local Cultural Education Partnership and their members Youth Action, Blackburn with Darwen Borough Council & sector support organisation, Curious Minds.

 Thanks to National Lottery Players and with funding from Arts Council England, we’ve designed, commissioned, sourced, packed and distributed 600 boxes jam-packed with art materials, stationery, and creative activities.